zoevas/IoTSemantic/README.md

 # IoTSemantic
 B. Loads an ontology and converts JSON to RDF

-- NOTE: The json file example_observations.json should be present on C:\\.
+- NOTE: The json file example_observations.json should be located on C:\\.
 The application reads this json file and converts the data to rdf statements
 - On IoTSemantic/src/main/resources/ path:
-Activity_Ontology.owl contains the ontology - It has been produced by Protege in Turtle format
+Activity_Ontology.owl contains the ontology.
+It has been produced by Protege in Turtle format